-If you are applying for custody of your children, you will need to provide the court with information about why you are the parent who can best meet the needs of your children.
+If you are applying to have primary responsibility for your children, you will need to provide the court with information about why you are the parent who can best meet their needs.

 Because courts want to see as much stability for children as possible, your information will have to relate to both your past parenting and your plans for parenting your children in the future.

 If you have a lawyer, they will prepare your court documents, including this information, but they will find it easier and quicker to do this if you provide them with the information they need, even in point form.
 If you can, try to provide the information in chronological order.

 If you don’t have a lawyer, you will prepare your court documents yourself.
 We encourage you to work with a women’s legal advocate to assist and support you with this task.